RubberDuckCollector/flash-card-collection/README.md

 ![](assets/step_1_2.png)
 1. To add one of these flash card sets to quizlet, first click on the file.
 ![Step 2: To add one of these flash card sets to quizlet, click on the file."](assets/step_2.png)
 1. Click on the "copy raw file" button in the top right of the file viewer.
+The text will now be in your clipboard.
 ![Step 3: Click on the "copy raw file" button in the top right of the file viewer.](assets/step_3.png)
 1. On Quizlet, click on "Import"
 ![Step 4: Click on "Import".](assets/step_4.png)
-1. Paste the raw file contents into your flash card set.
+1. Paste the text into the text box on Quizlet.
-1. Edit the "Custom" field under "Between Term and Definition" to be a | character.
+1. Edit the "Custom" field under "Between Term and Definition" to be a `|` character.
 ![Step 5: Edit the "Custom" field under "Between Term and Definition" to be a | character.](assets/step_5.png)
 1. Click "Import" in the bottom right.
 ![Step 6: Click "Import" in the bottom right.](assets/step_6.png)
 1. Give the flash card set a name.
 1. Done!

+# Humanities

-# Languages
+## Languages

 - My flash card sets are more suited to me than the ones in the textbook for my flash card learning technique, and that might also be the case with other people.
     - e.g in spanish, the masculine + feminine forms of each adjective are in my cards in a more explicit format compared to the textbook
     - the male + female versions of nouns like *jefe* and *jefa* are actually in there in my flash cards, whereas the Spanish textbooks I've made the cards from don't have them written down
     - this makes it easier to recall feminine versions of words because they are given equal significance in the flash card set, which is not the case in the textbooks, making my flash cards more usable

-## Dutch
+### Dutch

 - Flash cards:
     - Cannot find any active GCSE or A level courses on Dutch in the UK.
 The closest I can find is an old OCR course however I haven't found any textbooks and the course was discontinued just before the switch from A*-U to 9-1.
     - Have fun with a sparratic mix of topics
     - Dutch flash cards have plurals for all nouns because it's a bit confusing

-## German
+### German

 - Flash cards:
     - GCSE: